 Your job is to read your classmate’s paper (title page, intro, method and references) as a reviewer or editor.
-You are to make comments on the actual manuscript using the reviewing toolbar in Microsoft Word AND write a two to three page (double-spaced, typed) review.
-Please submit via Blackboard the following: (1) the review, and (2) the paper you reviewed, with comments made using the reviewing toolbar (and changes using “track changes”).
+Make comments on the actual manuscript using the reviewing toolbar in Microsoft Word AND write a two to three page (double-spaced, typed) review.
+Please submit the following: (1) the review, and (2) the paper you reviewed, with comments made using the reviewing toolbar (and changes using “track changes”).

 Consider the following as you read: